-By following the Countryside Code’s guidelines, we can ensure that Snowdonia’s areas and wildlife are protected for the future.
+By following the Countryside Code’s guidelines, we can ensure that Eryri’s areas and wildlife are protected for the future.

-The Countryside Code is a guide to visiting the countryside, areas of natural beauty and agricultural areas such as Snowdonia National Park.
+The Countryside Code is a guide to visiting the countryside, areas of natural beauty and agricultural areas such as Eryri National Park.
 You should follow the Countryside Code whenever you visit these areas.

 A yellow arrow denotes a public path for walkers and mobility aid users only.

 A blue arrow denotes a path for walkers, mobility aid users, cyclists and horse-riders only.